Robert-Barry/html_reference/README.md

 A project created as a review of HTML elements.

-A simple web page/site that is a reference for HTML elements and how they appear in a browser with no CSS.
+A simple web page/site that is a reference for HTML elements.